-For most women, their period will recur every 28 days.
+Most women will see their period recur every 28 days.
 However, cycles of 21 to 35 days are also normal in adult women.
-Teenagers can experience more irregular cycles that range from 21-45 days.

-Periods typically last from 3-7 days and vary in the amount of blood loss.
-They also range in severity from mild, moderate, and heavy in quantity.
+Periods typically last for between 3 and 7 days, and the amount of blood loss can vary.
+They can range in severity between mild, moderate, and heavy.

 Not every woman will experience the same premenstrual symptoms.
 Common symptoms include:

-Some women report feeling the symptoms of premenstrual syndrome, also referred to as PMS.
+Some women report feeling the symptoms of premenstrual syndrome (PMS).
 This very common condition can include symptoms such as:

-PMS may be caused by certain conditions such as changes in hormone or serotonin levels.
+PMS may be caused by changes in hormone or serotonin levels.

 Premenstrual dysphoric disorder

-Some women experience a severe form of PMS known as premenstrual dysphoric disorder or PMDD.
-PMDD can lead to the following symptoms:
+Some women experience a severe form of PMS known as premenstrual dysphoric disorder (PMDD).
+It can lead to the following symptoms:

-People should speak with their doctor for evaluation and treatment if they feel they may be experiencing PMDD.
-Depression may be an underlying cause of PMDD.
+Women should speak with their doctor for evaluation and treatment if they feel they may be experiencing PMDD.
+Depression may be an underlying cause .

 Menstrual cycle problems

-At times, some women may experience problems with their menstrual cycle.
-Commonly experienced problems include:
+Women may at times experience problems or irregularities in their menstrual cycle.
+Common problems include:

-- Abnormal uterine bleeding: This condition is described as any vaginal bleeding that is not related to a menstrual period.
-This type of bleeding may include bleeding between periods, bleeding after sex, any vaginal spotting, heavy or prolonged menstrual bleeding, and postmenopausal bleeding.
+Abnormal uterine bleeding: This term includes any vaginal bleeding not considered normal for a menstrual period.
+This might include bleeding between periods or after sex, any vaginal spotting, unusually heavy or prolonged menstrual bleeding, and postmenopausal bleeding.

-In early pregnancy, some women will also experience what is referred to as implantation bleeding, caused by the embryo attaching to the uterine wall.
-Menstrual bleeding can be expected around 10 to 14 days after conception.
+In early pregnancy, some women will also experience what is referred to as implantation bleeding, as a result of the embryo attaching to the uterine wall.
+Implantation bleeding can be expected around 10 to 14 days after conception.

-If bleeding occurs 6-12 days after ovulation, implantation bleeding may be the cause.
-It can be described as light, brown spotting compared with the bright red flow of a menstrual period.
-In most cases, implantation bleeding is brief and requires no treatment.
+Implantation bleeding occurs as light, brown spotting and not the typical bright, red flow of a menstrual period.
+Implantation bleeding is short-lived and, for most women, requires no treatment.

 When to call a doctor

-It is important for people to speak with a healthcare provider if they are concerned about any symptoms.
-Some indications for speaking with a doctor include:
+It is important to speak with a healthcare provider if symptoms are causing concern.
+Indications for speaking with a doctor about a period include:

-- Lack of a period by age 15, no menstruation within 3 years of breast development, or lack of breast development by age 13
+- not having experienced a period by 15 years of age or within 3 years of breast development

-- Lack of bleeding for more than 90 days
+- no menstrual flow for more than 90 days

-- Menstrual bleeding lasting more than 7 days, occurring more than every 21 days, or less than 35 days
+- periods occurring more often than every 21 days

-- Heavy vaginal bleeding requiring a change in tampon or pad every 1-2 hours
+- heavy vaginal bleeding that requires a tampon or pad change every 1 to 2 hours

-Toxic shock is a medical emergency and requires medical attention immediately.
+Toxic shock is a medical emergency and requires immediate attention.

 Treating premenstrual symptoms

 Premenstrual symptoms affect women differently.
 Treatment of these symptoms will depend on their severity.
-The Mayo Clinic recommend regular exercise, reducing stress, and diet modifications.
+Regular exercise, reducing stress, and dietary modifications can help reduce symptoms.

-Additionally, the application of warm compresses in the lower belly may provide relief of cramps.
-Other menstrual symptoms, such as those in PMS, may be treated with a variety of medications such as:
+The application of warm compresses in the lower belly may also provide relief for cramps.
+Women can treat other menstrual symptoms, such as the psychological effects of PMS, pain, or swelling, with a variety of medications, including:

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen
+- non-steroidal anti-inflammatory drugs (NSAIDs), including ibuprofen or naproxen

-A healthcare provider will provide instructions on medication use.
+A healthcare provider will provide instructions on how to take these.

 Alternative therapies that may offer some relief include treatment with acupuncture and the use of certain supplements.
-Supplements include calcium, magnesium, vitamin E, gingko, ginger, chasteberry, evening primrose oil, and St. John's wort.
+Studies are not overwhelming in showing the efficacy of treatment with nutritional supplements.
+Supplements which may reduce period symptoms include:

-It is important to note that there may be interactions with certain supplements and other medications.
+Certain supplements may interact with other medications.
 St. John's wort will reduce the efficacy of oral contraceptives when taken alongside them.
 It is vital that people speak with their healthcare provider before starting any herbal or supplement courses.

-Anyone with questions about their period or any symptoms they may be experiencing should speak with a healthcare provider.
+Anyone with questions about their period or any associated symptoms should speak with a healthcare provider.